R\'enyi relative entropies and noncommutative $L_p$-spaces: Introduction

-The properties (a)-(d) and (h) were shown also for the Araki-Masuda divergences in \cite{beschto2016renyi}, but note that only the second inequality was proved in (d) and complete positivity was required for (h).
+The properties (a)-(d) and (h) for the Araki-Masuda divergences were shown in \cite{berta2018renyi}.
+Nevertheless we give independent proofs in our setting, which is closely related to the required interpolation techniques.
+Note also that only the second inequality was proved in (d) and complete positivity was required for (h).
 Our proof of DPI is close to that of \cite{beigi2013sandwiched} and only positivity is assumed.
 Note also that (c) and (h) together imply that the relative entropy $D_1(\psi\|\varphi)$ is monotone under positive trace preserving maps between the preduals, which extends the result of \cite{mhre2015monotonicity}.
-On the other hand, the Araki-Masuda divergences are defined for $\alpha\in [1/2,1)\cup(1,\infty)$.
-A definition of $\tilde D_\alpha$ also for $\alpha\in [1/2,1)$ in the present setting, as well as the relation to the Araki-Masuda divergences, is left for future work.

 The outline of the paper is as follows.
 In Section \ref{sec:nclp}, we introduce the Kosaki's $L_p$-spaces and give an overview of their properties, together with some technical results needed later.
-In Section \ref{sec:sandwiched}, we give the definition of $\tilde D_\alpha$ and prove the properties (a)-(h).
+In Section \ref{sec:sandwiched}, we give the definition of $\tilde D_\alpha$ and prove the equality with Araki-Masuda divergences as well as the properties (a)-(h).
 The last section deals with sufficiency of maps.
-A brief review on Haagerup's $L_p$-spaces and complex interpolation method is given in the Appendices.
+Some more technical details and a brief review on the complex interpolation method are given in the Appendices.